scifir/scifir-units/TO-DO.md

 // TODO: verify that are present all functions of coordinates with rotations
 // TODO: report the bug to CATCH of the use of bool()
 // TODO: verify the titles of sections of tests of units, meca_number and special_units
-// TODO: test of basic unit classes
+// TODO: test of base unit classes

 // DOCUMENTATION (23)
 // TODO: create all the dox files of the library